zero-to-prod/data-model/README.md

 echo $user->age; // 30
 ```

-### Automatic Instantiation
+### Recursive Instantiation

-The DataModel trait automatically casts or instantiates property values based on their type declarations.
+The DataModel trait recursively instantiates property values based on their type declarations.
 If a property’s type hint is a class, its value is passed to that class’s `from()` method.

 In this example, the address array is automatically converted into an Address object,
 allowing direct access to its properties like `$user->address->city`.

 ```php
 readonly class Address
 {